-Given the above, it is therefore of great concern to NSA Cymru that the charges proposed under the Water Quality Discharge (Landspreading) section of the consultation would see a new application for sheep scab dip disposal rise from £402 to £3728.
+Given the above, it is therefore of great concern to this group that the charges proposed under the Water Quality Discharge (Landspreading) section of the consultation would see a new application for sheep scab dip disposal rise from £402 to £3728.
 This is an exorbitant and unevidenced rise of 827%.
 This is in addition to the new requirement for a habitat assessment which, if required under a permit, would be charged at £1670.
 Sizeable charge increases are also proposed for substantial (£3011., 3810% rise), normal (£1935., 2413% rise) and minor (£680., 783% rise) variations to bespoke permits.
-Administrative charges also rise from £77 to £352 under the proposals with no indication in the implications on the current annual subsistence charge.
+Administrative charges also rise from £77 to £352 under the proposals with no indication of the future implications for the current annual subsistence charge.